ANNA JANE MCINTYRE

 McIntyre received a BFA from the Ontario College of Art & Design in Toronto and an MFA from Concordia University in Montreal.
 McIntyre's love of the nighttime spectacle, cheap glamour, the complexity of being human, lights and action has resulted in an obsession with cultural theory.
 Her artistic language is a constantly evolving mashup of Caribbean, British and Canadian cultural traditions.

 McIntyre is a member of Atelier Graff print studio and has been the recipient of multiple grants (Conseil des arts et des lettres du Québec travel grants & Vivacité Montréal 2015, Société d'État relevant du ministre de la Culture et des Communication (SODEC), Centre interuniversitaire des arts médiatiques (CIAM)).
 Her work has been shown in Canada, the U.S.A., England, South Africa and is in multiple collections including that of the Canada Council Art Bank.
 She lives in Montréal.

-This project was made possible through the generous support of Vivacité Montréal through the Conférence régionale des élus de Montréal (CRÉ), the Conseil des arts de Montréal (CAM) and the Conseil des arts et des lettres du Québec (CALQ) and the mentorship program of MAI - (Montréal, arts interculturels).
+This project was made possible through the generous support of Vivacité Montréal through the Canada Council for the Arts, Conférence régionale des élus de Montréal (CRÉ), the Conseil des arts de Montréal (CAM) and the Conseil des arts et des lettres du Québec (CALQ) and the mentorship program of MAI - (Montréal, arts interculturels).